Stew Meat, 3-Ways

 Directions:

-Lay half the sliced onion on the bottom of a slow cooker.
+Lay half the sliced onion and chopped garlic on the bottom of a slow cooker.

 Shred and serve over rice, pasta, or potatoes.

-For a thicker sauce: Stir in 1-2 tablespoons cornstarch mixed with 2 tablespoons water and let cook on high for 15-20 minutes before serving.
+For a thicker sauce: Stir 1-2 tablespoons cornstarch with 2 tablespoons water to make a slurry, then add it to the meat mixture and let cook on high for 15-20 minutes before serving.

 Note: Grass-fed beef is leaner and can dry out quickly if under-braised.
 Adding extra liquid (closer to 2 cups) and checking for doneness around 5 hours on low or 3 hours on high will ensure tender meat.